jg-digital-media/jgdm-100DaysOfCode/nodeJS/readme.md

 ## Project 1.1: Open Weather API

+### Demonstrate

-Make a request to the API
+1. Make a request to the API
-Search the documentation and locate API key.
+2. Search the documentation and locate API key.
-stringify is a method on the JSON object used to convert JSON values into strings.
+3. Stringify is a method on the JSON object used to convert JSON values into strings.
 It is used on the API call.

 ```javascript
 const request = https.get(url, response => {